Enforce ZTNA with Device Identity in this live demo webinar!

 1. Go to Connect an Entra ID IdP

-2. Fill the Client ID, Client Secret, and Tenant ID you saved.
+2. Fill the Client ID, Client Secret, Tenant ID, and OIDC metadata URL you saved.

 1. Smallstep will send you a SCIM URL and Secret Token.